 10. Distro List and Conference Calls

-Next, you want your new person to get access to your email distro list and conference calls.
+Next, you want your new person to sign up for your email list and conference calls.
 Tell them about what days and times your team does their calls and how they can get plugged in.
-Ask them if you can add them to your email distro list so you can send out some training and updates as necessary.
+Ask them if you can add them to your email list so you can send them the training and updates as necessary.

 11. What to Say to People

 The next thing you want to do is tell them what to say to people.
 Do some role playing with them and show them how they should contact their warm market to introduce them to the products and business.
 Give them a few scripts they can use.
 Offer to do some three way calls with them to help them get started.